Alain-Pascal/alx-higher_level_programming/0x00-python-hello_world/README.md

     > This is a Shell script that runs Python code
     >
     > The Python code will be saved in the environment variable `$PYCODE`

+* 2-print.py

+    > A Python script that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line
+    >
+    > Uses the function `print`